 I will continue to explore my relationship with music over the next two weeks.
 If you would like to join me then please send your submission to email@example.com

 #8 – Music & Movement – Submissions open

 Deadline: Midday, Wed 14th Feb 2018

 Release: New moon – Thu 15th Feb 2018

-This month we are reigniting our musical fires by asking questions like: What is music, Where does it exist, what does it represent?
-We want to dig around in the emotional aspects of music and sound, how it imprints upon and penetrates our being.
+#8: Music & Movement – What is music, where does it exist, what does it represent?
+We want to dig around in the emotional aspects of music and sound.
 We want to investigate movement in relationship to sound, in terms of bodily motion, travel, emotional movement, dance.

 Visual pieces, illustration, painting, drawings, animation, music, sound, video, multimedia, films, installations, movement, dance, noise, soundscapes, songs, collaboration, creative writing, poetry and short articles < 600 words.

 We are not necessarily looking for sound-based contributions, although we will publish some music and sound.
 We are also looking for work in other mediums that are somehow inspired by or linked to music, how is music inspiring your visual art?
 How can we bring together music with other forms?

 Catch up on volumes

 For those who might have missed an edition, here are all the volumes so far: